 Gender quotas also come in many shapes and sizes:

-Currently, 84% of the top 50 countries ranked for gender parity have a gender quota in place.
+As of June 2020, 84% of the top 50 countries ranked for gender parity have a gender quota in place.
 The U.S., ranked 83 for gender parity, has no official gender quota in place.

 Women’s ministries or commissions are government bodies specifically designated to improve the status of women and advise the government on all policy matters affecting women.
 Beyond policy-making, women’s ministries and commissions can undertake research, facilitate redressal of grievances and are a critical link between politicians, feminist organizations, and the female electorate.
 They can serve as a ‘watchdog’ to ensure parties, ministries, committees, etc. are properly implementing laws or policy decisions related to women’s rights, and can provide funding support for litigation in cases of violation.